tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 It contains the following python packages.

+- ``process`` defining utility functions for interacting with processes
 - ``daemons`` defines classes to run Tezos node and daemons,
 - ``client`` mainly defines the ``Client`` class, that provides a programmatic interface to a client,
 - ``codec`` defines a `Codec`` class, that provides a interface for `tezos-codec` binary,